Dipole resonances of non-absorbing dielectric nanospheres in the optical range: approximate explicit conditions for

 As a test for this hypothesis, we present in Fig.~\ref{fig:abs} the calculated values of electric and magnetic dipole contributions to the scattering efficiency as a function of size parameter $x$ for a dielectric sphere with $m=3.75 +im''$.
 Such a fixed value for $m'$ corresponds to the midpoint of the interval between $2.5$ and $5$ that has been considered all along this work.
 It is also in the range between those of $n$ for Si and $\mathrm{Cu_2O}$ at the wavelength from which absorption seems negligible in Fig.~\ref{fig:rivslambda}.
 With respect to $m''$, it is gradually increased from $0$ to $1$, which is the maximum value of $\kappa$ for silicon and cuprous oxide above $400$~nm.
 Please keep in mind that we have chosen this setting for testing purposes only, as far as $m''$ is connected with $m'$ by causality and cannot therefore take arbitrary values.

 As can be seen, all spectral features are significantly damped and also slightly shifted as dissipation increases.
 Direction of the spectral shift with respect to approximations with subscript $(2)$ for $m=3.75$ (vertical dashed lines) seems to be opposite for fundamental electric and magnetic resonances and antiresonances.
-Thus, the position of fundamental electric dipole resonance shifts from $x=1.10$ for $m''=0$ to $x=1.06$ ($-4\%$) for $m''=0.5$ and then returns to $x=1.09$ for $m''=0.75$, which is the highest of the considered values that permits the resolution of the peak.
-In contrast, $x_{antires}^{a_1,1}$ shifts oppositely ($+1\%$) for $m''=0.75$.
-On the other hand, the size parameter of fundamental magnetic dipole resonance evolves from $x=0.86$ for $m''=0$ to $x=0.91$ ($+6\%$) for $m''=0.5$, whereas that for the antiresonance does from $x=1.56$ to $x=1.41$ ($-10\%$).
-We can then conclude that Eqs.~(\ref{eq:xa112}), (\ref{eq:xb112}), (\ref{eq:xantia12}) and (\ref{eq:xantib112}) can be reasonably extended to the entire visible range for Si, $\mathrm{Cu_2O}$ and $\mathrm{TiO_2}$, which seems convenient for designing purposes.
+Thus, the position of fundamental electric dipole resonance shifts from $x=1.07$ for $m''=0$ to $x=0.97$ ($-9\%$) for $m''=1.0$.
+In contrast, $x_{antires}^{a_1,1}$ shifts oppositely ($+5\%$) for $m''=0.5$, which is the highest of the considered values that permits the resolution of the dip.
+On the other hand, the size parameter of fundamental magnetic dipole resonance evolves from $x=0.805$ for $m''=0$ to $x=0.85$ ($+6\%$) for $m''=0.5$, whereas that for the antiresonance does from $x=1.56$ to $x=1.425$ ($-9\%$).
+We can then conclude that Eqs.~(\ref{eq:xa112}), (\ref{eq:xb112}), (\ref{eq:xantia12}), and (\ref{eq:xantib112}) can be reasonably extended to the entire visible range for Si, $\mathrm{Cu_2O}$ and $\mathrm{TiO_2}$, which seems convenient for designing purposes.